Stakeholder Engagement

 Ambitious and Accountable

 VF recognizes we cannot achieve our goals alone.
 We value our partnerships, collaboration and external engagement.
-We collaborate with relevant stakeholders in the creation and implementation of our strategies and programs, including ongoing and continuous engagement with numerous external organizations to help guide and support key aspects of our strategy, including human rights and climate change.
+We collaborate with relevant stakeholders in the creation and implementation of our strategies and programs, including ongoing and continuous engagement with numerous external organizations to help guide and support key aspects of our strategy, including human rights, climate change, inclusion and diversity.

 Click here to learn more about VF’s approach to stakeholder engagement.